-D. New York State Estate Taxes
+E. New York State Estate Taxes

-When planning to minimize taxes, one must also consider the impact of New York State taxes.
-New York State has repealed its gift and generation-skipping transfer tax laws.
-As shown in the above table, the New York exemption has been increased to \$5,850,000 for decedents dying after January 1st, 2020.
+When planning to minimize taxes, one must also consider the impact of New York State estate taxes.
+As previously stated, New York State has repealed its gift and generation-skipping transfer tax laws.
+As shown in the above table, the New York State estate tax exemption has been increased to \$5,930,000 for decedents dying after January 1st, 2021.